markormesher/tedium/README.md

       if [ -f go.mod ]; then go mod tidy; fi

     # Environment variables to inject into the container.
-    # Tedium will also provide some utility values, defined in the ToEnvironment() method in internal/schema/executors.go.
+    # Tedium will also provide some values, defined in the ToEnvironment() method in internal/schema/executors.go.
     # Optional.
     environment:
       MY_VAR_1: "foo"